 PJM may request the Generator to delay or reschedule the planned outage if system-reliability conditions warrant.

 To the extent practical, PJM will provide to the Generator advance notice of PJM's intention to perform planned maintenance on reportable PJM transmission facilities that may affect the Generator's operations.
-Planned Outage requests for PJM BlackStart Units require TO approval from the TO receiving the unitsBlackStart service.

 7.3.2 Maintenance Outage